Dora Factory (new) (DORA) Price Tops $0.16 on Exchanges

-Dora Factory (new) (DORA) traded up 3.8% against the dollar during the 1-day period ending at 16:00 PM ET on May 25th.
-One Dora Factory (new) token can currently be purchased for $0.16 or 0.00000226 BTC on cryptocurrency exchanges.
-Dora Factory (new) has a market capitalization of $83.93 million and approximately $272,641.92 worth of Dora Factory (new) was traded on exchanges in the last 24 hours.
-During the last week, Dora Factory (new) has traded 12.2% higher against the dollar.
+Dora Factory (new) (DORA) traded down 0.9% against the U.S. dollar during the 24 hour period ending at 13:00 PM ET on May 28th.
+Over the last week, Dora Factory (new) has traded down 6.9% against the U.S. dollar.
+One Dora Factory (new) token can currently be purchased for $0.16 or 0.00000230 BTC on popular cryptocurrency exchanges.
+Dora Factory (new) has a market capitalization of $83.63 million and $1.29 million worth of Dora Factory (new) was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.